 I suggest you read that passage several times and write down your questions, because you should have many of them after reading it.
 Feel free to ask any of your questions you don’t get answered in the comments section below.
 I will address some of the more obvious statements made by Joseph Smith here.

 1. God is a man, glorified and resurrected, as we learned from the example of his son, Jesus Christ, who said that he was sent here to do what he had seen his father do and he became resurrected and glorified.

 2. Mankind is also eternal in nature, having always existed, and will always exist, just as God has and will always exist.
 If we were not eternal in nature then when we die we will be forever dead.
 We will cease to exist.
 You don’t create something eternal from something temporary.
 If something has a beginning then it also has an end.
 Eternal things have always been and will always be, that is what makes them eternal.
 So man can only be eternal hereafter if we were eternal before.
 This means that we are not just pieces of God’s thoughts that spring into existence when we “occur” to him.
 If God knows the end from the beginning, as He says he does then he has always known us, so we must have always existed in some form.

 3. We have the ability to be enlarged, meaning we can change and become more than we currently are.

-Please note that the Mormon view of God, and man’s relationship to him elevates the nobility and capacity of mankind far above anything taught anywhere else on earth.
+Please note that the Latter-day Saint view of God, and man’s relationship to Him elevates the nobility and capacity of mankind far above anything taught anywhere else on earth.